EgorKhabarov/EgorKhabarov.github.io/cheatsheet/Languages/HTML/Xpath/Predicates.md

 a[@href='/'][1]
 ```

-Order is significant, these two are different.
+Order is significant, these two are different

 # Nesting predicates

 ```bash
 //section[.//h1[@id='hi']]
 ```
-This returns &lt;section> if it has an &lt;h1> descendant with id='hi'.
+This returns &lt;section> if it has an &lt;h1> descendant with id='hi'